 The tool generates a score for procuring entities of infrastructure projects as well as an overarching national score.
 Not only does this give stakeholders a solid understanding of the strengths and weaknesses of a country’s sector, but it incentivises the scored procuring entities to improve their performance year-on-year.

-On Tuesday 30 November, 2pm – 3.30pm GMT, we will present the results from five members who have implemented the Index this year across very different settings – Costa Rica, Honduras, Uganda, Ukraine and Sekondi-Takoradi, Ghana.
-Members will share compelling insights from the results, presenting revelations, reasons why and how the results may influence change going forward.
-We will also look at how the Index results can be compared and used.
-We welcome you to bring your questions for the speakers.
+A year on we presented the results from five members who have implemented the Index in 2021 across very different settings – Costa Rica, Honduras, Uganda, Ukraine and Sekondi-Takoradi, Ghana.
+Members shared compelling insights from the results, presenting revelations, reasons why and how the results may influence change going forward.
+The event also explored how the Index results can be compared and used.

 Maria Andrea Matamoros, Minister of Transparency & Diana Rosa, Head of M&E, CoST Honduras – Updated